-The original intent of the Voyage National Program was to replicate and permanently install the Voyage exhibition on the National Mall – the Voyage Mark I Exhibition – in communities across the U.S. It was indeed replicated and permanently installed in Houston, Corpus Christi, and Kansas City.
-The Mark I exhibition remains available for purchase and installation in communities across the U.S.
+The original intent of the Voyage National Program was to replicate and permanently install the Voyage exhibition on the National Mall – the Voyage Mark I Exhibition – in communities across the U.S. It was indeed replicated and permanently installed in Houston, TX, Corpus Christi, TX, and Kansas City, MO.
+The Mark I exhibition remains available for purchase and installation in communities across the U.S. and Canada.

 Voyage Mark II Exhibition – A New Low Cost Design

-In the interim, a new low cost design was sought that maintained the basic design look and feel of the Mark I exhibition but did not need to adhere to the level of sculptural aesthetic required by the McMillan Plan, and could make use of a judicious choice of materials and economies of scale.
-The result was the Voyage Mark II Exhibition which preserves the full visitor experience of the Voyage Mark I and reflects the heritage of Voyage on the National Mall.
+In the interim, a new low cost design was sought that maintained the basic design look-and-feel of the Mark I exhibition, but did not need to adhere to the level of sculptural aesthetics required by the McMillan Plan, and could make use of a judicious choice of materials and economies of scale.
+The result was the Voyage Mark II Exhibition, which preserves the full visitor experience of the Voyage Mark I and reflects the heritage of Voyage on the National Mall.
 But at a cost of $29,500, the Mark II is just 1/8th the cost of the Mark I. In addition, the National Center for Earth and Space Science Education will provide significant fundraising assistance, on a case-by-case basis, for communities working to install a Mark II exhibition.

 Read about the available exhibitions, and how you can explore installation of a Voyage in your community on the following pages: